 Lush Tamborine Mountain is a favourite destination for tourists who come seeking avocados, Devonshire tea, crafts, bed-and-breakfast style accommodation and spectacular scenery for which the Scenic Rim is renowned.

-round the mountain, visitors can find garden nurseries with teahouses, craft shops, art galleries and excellent restaurants.
-They can watch hang gliders launching off the escarpment, take bushwalks through rainforests to waterfalls, and visit the wineries and a distillery.
+Across the mountain, visitors can find garden nurseries with teahouses, craft shops, art galleries and excellent restaurants, watch hang gliders launch from the escarpment, take bushwalks through rainforests to waterfalls, and visit wineries and a distillery.

 Visitors on the Gold Coast can travel along the Pacific Highway to the Oxenford-Tamborine Road, or travel through Nerang via the Nerang-Tamborine Road.

-Tamborine Mountain is also home to a permanent population of more than 5100 people, who live at North Tamborine, Eagle Heights and Mount Tamborine.
+Tamborine Mountain is home to a permanent population of more than 7500 people who live at North Tamborine, Eagle Heights and Mount Tamborine.

-Services provided include: medical centre, supermarkets, hardware shop, banks, post office, travel agent, computer shop, real estate agents, takeaway food shops, cafes, restaurants, veterinary clinic, fruit and vegetable market, video shop, hairdressers, bakery, butcher, accountant, solicitor, dentist, doctor, hotel, chemist, and perhaps the historic hotels, motels, and guesthouses.
+The mountain offers medical centres, supermarkets, a hardware shop, banks, post offices, travel agency, computer shop, real estate agents, takeaway food outlets, cafes, restaurants, veterinary clinic, fruit and vegetable market, video shop, hairdressers, bakery, butcher, accountant, solicitors, dentists, doctors, hotels, chemists, and historic hotels, motels, and guesthouses.

 Education is provided by pre-schools, primary schools and two high schools.
 Locals enjoy gardening, craft, rugby league, lawn bowls, tennis, horse riding, golf, gymnastics, dancing, martial arts, athletics, soccer, a range of hobby clubs, and hang gliding.

-Community facilities include an information centre, community hall, theatre, swimming pool and library.
+Community facilities include an information centre, playgrounds, community hall, theatre, swimming pool and library.
 Council's Customer Service Centre and Library can be found in Main Street where locals and visitors alike enjoy the relaxed atmosphere of the Village Greens.